OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="win">

 To exit OpenRefine, close all the browser tabs, then navigate to the command line window.
-To close this window and ensure OpenRefine exits properly, hold down `control` and press `C` on your keyboard.
+To close this window and ensure OpenRefine exits properly, hold down `Control` and press `C` on your keyboard.

 #### With openrefine.exe
 You can run OpenRefine by double-clicking `openrefine.exe` or calling it from the command line.
 If you want to [modify the way `openrefine.exe` opens](#starting-with-modifications), you can edit the `openrefine.l4j.ini` file.